olilom/SQL_Rockbuster_Project/README.md

 # SQL_Rockbuster_Project
 ## Context
-Rockbuster Stealth Data Analysis Project from CareerFoundry
+Rockbuster Stealth Data Analysis Project from CareerFoundry.

 Task project and the management of Rockbuster Stealth asked a series of business questions to help develop a strategy for 2020.
 For this purpose, data analysis is required using PostgreSQL.
 ## Data Set